-Facilities at OPIE are excellent.
-All classrooms are wired to the internet and have projectors and document readers.
+All OPIE classrooms are wired to the internet and have projectors and document readers.
 Computer labs, mobile lab technology, and a Moodle Course Management System is also available to students on a daily basis.
 To look at a sampling of classrooms, click here.

 OPIE is frequently asked by the U.S. government to provide special programs in International Training and Development for Fulbright scholars, students, and English teachers.

 In addition to classes, OPIE offers opportunities to:

 • meet with a conversation partner or attend a weekly conversation hour.

 • get personalized, free one-on-one tutoring in OPIE’s pronunciation lab and writing lab.